getcarina/getcarina.com/_tutorials/load-balanced-wordpress-containers.md

 **Note**: The preceding command also uploads PHP files, which is an unfortunate side effect of uploading the entire directories.
-If you'd rather upload _only_ public assets (for example, JavaSript, CSS, and font files) you can run the following command, but it will be much slower:
+If you'd rather upload _only_ public assets (for example, JavaScript, CSS, and font files) you can run the following command, but it will be much slower:

 ```